In Syria, U.S. Military Says Fight Will Continue Against ISIS

 The National Guard troops who have landed in Hasakah from Kuwait so far have seen none of that in encounters with the region's residents, though.
 When Lt.
 Jacob Moore, from Vero Beach, Fla., led his platoon in escorting a U.S. military convoy between bases this week, he was surprised at people's reaction.

 "It was incredible," he says.
 "We got out to the city limits and groups of people would start coming out.
-And they were all waving and smiling at us as we got closer to the city center...
+And they were all waving and smiling at us as we got closer to the city center. ...
 The impression I got from the general populace is that they supported us being here and were very happy to see us here."

 Residents of northeastern Syria see the U.S. troops as protection from a wide variety of hostile forces — Turkish forces that invaded Syria in October, Turkish-funded Arab mercenaries, and the Syrian regime of Bashar Assad, from which this Kurdish-led region broke away seven years ago.